Photography by diffordsguide.com

 Food: Full menu

-Harry MacElhone established this bar in 1911, making it Europe's second longest-running cocktail bar.
+Harry MacElhone established this bar in 1911, making it Europe's second longest-running cocktail bar (The American Bar at London's Savoy Hotel is the oldest).
 Passing through the swinging, wooden saloon-style doors is a step back in time.

 The small room with its high ceiling is decked out in the style of a Victorian City of London pub.
 British college coats of arms and U.S. sporting pennants adorn the mahogany-panelled walls.
 The Cuban mahogany bar, originally imported from Manhattan's Third Avenue, remains, worn down by the thousands of drinks that have passed across it.
 Downstairs is a tiny piano bar.